wingedcatgirl/MintysSillyMod/README.md

 - Include stable crossover content: Default false.
 Includes cross-mod content which doesn't actually rely on the other mod's code to function.
 Not really the intended experience (it'll bias the Joker pool toward 3s a lot), but you might prefer maximum access to things.

 ## Recommended additional mods:
+If you're trying out Minty's for the first time and want minimal other mods, go with [Challenger Deep](https://github.com/OOkayOak/Challenger-Deep) and [Spectrum Framework](https://github.com/wingedcatgirl/SpectrumFramework).
+The rest of the list is for after that.

 ### Technical
 - [Challenger Deep](https://github.com/OOkayOak/Challenger-Deep) is required for all challenges in Minty's Mod.
 - [Spectrum Framework](https://github.com/wingedcatgirl/SpectrumFramework) enables five-suit poker hands, which are a fun little thing to play with.